TRI-ML/sequentialized_barnard_tests/README.md

 $ python scripts/synthesize_general_step_policy.py -n {n_max} -a {alpha} -pz {shape_parameter} -up {use_p_norm}
 ```

+Note: This script will be called automatically upon instantiation of a test object, if the corresponding polciy file is missing from `sequentialized_barnard_tests/policies/`.

 ### (2B) What If I Don't Know the Right Risk Budget?
 We recommend using the default linear risk budget, which is the shape *used in the paper*.
 This corresponds to \{shape_parameter\}$`= 0.0`$ for each shape family.
 Thus, *each of the following commands constructs the same policy*: